-A: Tobacco Products Tax Guidelines and Rules as well as the Form TT-8 and Instructions are available on-line in the Tax Policy Library section of TAX's website, located at www.tax.virginia.gov.
+A: Tobacco Products Tax Guidelines and Rules are available online in the Laws, Rules and Decisions section of our website.

 17: Who should I contact regarding questions about the tobacco products tax, license applications and filing tobacco products tax returns?